-This condition is detected through ultrasound, during the first trimester of pregnancy.
+This condition is detected through ultrasound during the first trimester of pregnancy.
 Around 25 of every 100 women experience vaginal bleeding during the first half of pregnancy.
-Women who have undergone IVF are more prone to subchorionic hematoma.
+In addition, women who have undergone IVF are more prone to subchorionic hematoma.

 How Is Subchorionic Hematoma Different From Spotting?

 Subchorionic haemorrhage shouldn’t be mistaken for spotting.
 When you notice just a few spots of blood on your undergarment, it’s spotting.
 However, subchorionic hematoma results in both bleeding and spotting.
 It may necessitate panty liners.
 The bleeding may also be accompanied by severe abdominal pain and dizziness.